 Dear Mr. Chair,

-I deliver this statement on behalf of CIDSE, CCFD-Terre Solidaire, Misereor, KOO, DKA, Fastenopfer, Focsiv, Broederlijk Delen, Entraide & Fraternité, CAFOD, Trocaire, Alboan and SIEMBRA.
+I deliver this statement on behalf of CIDSE, CCFD-Terre Solidaire, Misereor, KOO, DKA, Fastenopfer, Focsiv, Broederlijk Delen, Entraide et Fraternité, CAFOD, Trocaire, Alboan and SIEMBRA.

 Human rights defenders play a pivotal role in defending human rights and the environment, as recognised by the UN Declaration on Human Rights Defenders, the UNGPs, and the Working Group on Business and Human Rights.
 Among human rights and environmental defenders, women and indigenous people are particularly at risk of suffering violence, threats and retaliation when confronting corporate abuse.